Globalization and women in China: Degradation

 The freedom to display femininity and gender equality seem incompatible in Chinese society.
 Gender equality appeared prevailing only when women were restricted to desexualization in the Mao era.
-Opening up policy guarantees women's freedom for resexualization, but it simultaneously brings back gender inequality.
+Reform and opening up guarantees women's freedom for resexualization, but it simultaneously brings back gender inequality.

 Women factory workers are known as "dagongmei" (working girls).
 They are traditionally young female migrants who experience a segmented labor market in informal and low-wage employment sectors.
 Workers in export-oriented factories receive minimum wage and minimum overtime pay, they pay for meals and lodging at the factory, and they pay fines for breaking factory rules.
 The average daily wage, for a 12-hour day in a toy factory, in the mid-1990s was US$1.10 for migrant women workers in Shenzhen.
 Although migrant workers in China still earn low wages, their average income has increased over the past several years.
 In 2008, the average daily income for migrant workers in China was equivalent to US$6.48.
 In 2014, the average daily income was equivalent to US$13.86.

 These conditions create "maximum surplus appropriation"; workers' daily lives revolve around factory production and are dependent on the economic conditions.
 The state disallows local unionization and has the All-China Federation of Trade Unions (ACFTU) as the legitimate forum of worker representation.
 Without the right to form unions and with the state sanctioned ACFTU, migrant women workers find it hard to effectively gain suitable rights and treatment from the factory management.
 The 2003 statistics from the People's University show 90% of migrants work without contracts, directly violating the Chinese Labour Law.
 According to the ACFTU, migrant workers are owed over 100 billion Yuan in back wages.